Dragory/modmailbot-community-resources/plugins.md

 # Plugins
 This document lists some of the community plugins available for Modmail.

+## Note!
-Note that having a plugin listed on this page is not an endorsement or guarantee of the plugin's safety.
+* Having a plugin listed on this page is **not an endorsement or a guarantee of the plugin's safety.**
-Plugins are third party code and the bot's developers are not responsible for any damage caused by them.
+* Plugins are third party code and Modmail Bot's developers are not responsible for any damage caused by them.

 ## Plugin list